ziptrigo/qr_code/README.md

 ## Web UI

 - `/` - Home page with project overview and logo
-- `/login/` - Login form using htmx + session-based auth
+- `/login/` - Login form using htmx + session-based auth (includes "Forgot your password?" link)
 - `/register/` - Registration form using htmx
+- `/forgot-password/` - Request a reset link via email.
+After submit, a generic success message is shown regardless of whether the email exists
+- `/reset-password/<token>/` - Enter a new password.
+Invalid or expired tokens show an expiry page with a link back to login
 - `/dashboard/` - Authenticated dashboard listing the user’s QR codes with search and sort options
 - `/qrcodes/new/` - QR code generator page with:
   - Name field